|FDA - Coronavirus Testing Basics|

 If you think you may have COVID-19, the most important thing to do is to isolate yourself from others and contact your healthcare provider about testing and care.
 Most people will have mild illness (or even no illness) and can recover at home without medical care and may not need to be tested.
-If testing is recommended, there are many FREE resources available and your healthcare provider should direct you to a location served by your health plan.
-If you do not have insurance, there are many locations that provide FREE testing.
+If testing is recommended, there are many FREE resources available and your provider should direct you to a location served by your health plan.
+If you do not have insurance, there are also many locations available for FREE testing.

-There are two kinds of tests for COVID-19:
+There are three kinds of tests for for COVID-19: PCR/viral tests and serology/antibody tests.

-- PCR/viral tests - A viral test, usually called a PCR test, can tell you if you are currently infected with COVID-19.
-It is taken with a swab in the mouth, nose or throat.
+- A PCR or molecular test tells you if you have a current infection.
+It is taken with a swab in the mouth, nose, or throat.

-- A serology/antibody test does NOT tell you if you are infected currently.
-It only tells you if you had a previous COVID-198 infection.
-This type of test is currenttly not recommended for individual use.
+- An antibody (serology) test does NOT tell you if you are infected currently.
+It only tells you if you had a previous infection and currently is not recommended for individual use.
+It is done through a needle or fingerstick to get a blood sample.

-Resources on this page are for PCR/viral tests for COVID-19 in Orange County.
+Resources on this page are for PCR/viral tests or antigen testing for COVID-19 in Orange County.

 Who Should Get Tested?